Child psychotherapist

 What to expect

-- Many child and adolescent psychotherapists have several part-time roles, such as working for the NHS, the voluntary sector, schools, social services or local authorities, or in private clinics.
+- You can work for the NHS, the voluntary sector, schools, social services or local authorities, or in private clinics and may combine part-time roles across different settings.

 Qualifications